 Eridani uses nitrous oxide and propane for propulsion.
 The two fuels are injected at high pressure into a combustion chamber insulated with a graphite ablator and containing a graphite ablative nozzle.
 The propane fuel burns clear and unfortunately does not have a visible flame plume, although it can be heard quite well during testing.
 Here you can see our liquid engine being tested at our Waterloo facilities.

 10 lb solid steel slug in a rubber casing cast in a 3D printed Haack Series shaped exterior shell.
-Taken straight from Silver Brant.
 Placing the payload at the top allows for a better weight distribution.

 A small amount of gunpowder is ignited to release CO2 into the module, pressurizing the fiberglass chamber.
 This internal pressure breaks the shear pins connecting the tubes together, and releases the parachutes.
 The 3' dome shaped drogue chute is deployed at apogee, followed by the 8' Iris Ultra main chute roughly halfway down.
 The main chute is dragged out by the payload.